-Healing doesn't have a rotation of spells to go through like a DPS spec does, however, there are often certain types of situations that arise where you can respond in a certain fashion.
+Healing doesn't really have a rotation of spells to go through like a DPS spec does, however, there are often certain types of situations that arise where you can respond in a certain fashion.
 I've detailed some of the most common situations below, as well as how to heal them.
 In the heat of battle, you may not always be able to stick to these things exactly, but with a little practice they should become second nature.

 Things to always do